bcrodrigo/capstone_project/jupyter_notebooks/Notebook_Details.md

 This directory contains all the Jupyter Notebooks I used in this project for EDA, preprocessing, training, and model evaluation.
 The notebooks are numbered according to the project progression, and I've tried to name them with self-explanatory titles.
 Here, I'll provide some additional details for context

 ### 01_EDA_preprocessing
-These contain the EDA and preprocessing (correcting for wrong number of channels, resizing and cropping) for each of the original datasets I've downloaded.
+These contain the EDA and preprocessing steps for each of the original datasets I've downloaded.
+Some of these steps include correcting for wrong number of channels, resizing and cropping images.
+Lastly, the annotations files (containing image name and labels) are prepared.
 ### 02_Dataloader_02dataset
 To test defining a custom `DataLoader` class for the [DeepFire Dataset](https://doi.org/10.1155/2022/5358359).
 ### 02.5_Checking_Datatypes